Azure-Samples/virtual-network-integration-recipes/src/az-aml-managed-vnet/README.md

 ### Deployment

-To deploy this recipe, perform the infrastructure deployment steps using _either_ Terraform or Bicep before deploying the Azure Web App's code.
+To deploy this recipe, perform the infrastructure deployment steps using _either_ Terraform or Bicep.
+Unix/Linux shell script is also provided with az cli commands to peform the quick set-up in PoC enviroments.

 <!-- Provide instructions on how to deploy the recipe. -->